 It’s tempting to phrase everything in mission-driven terms.
 But if your actual goal is to grow revenue or gain market share, say so.
 Pretending otherwise can backfire.
 If people misunderstand your intent, they may act in ways that feel noble – but don’t help your business.

 Honesty builds alignment and prevents surprise.
-It’s not always pretty, but it’s always productive.
+It’s not always pretty, but it always pays off.

 Understood